Sample Complexity of Estimating the Policy Gradient for Nearly Deterministic Dynamical Systems: Policy Gradient Algorithms

-\begin{remark} \rm Typically, rather than choose a fixed set of basis vectors $\nu^{(1)},...,\nu^{(k)}$, finite-difference algorithms choose random vectors from a spherically symmetric distribution---e.g., $\nu\sim\mathcal{N}(0,\sigma^2I_{d_{\theta}})$~\cite{spall1992multivariate,mania2018simple}.
-Our choice of a fixed basis simplifies our analysis, since we do not have to worry about the variance due to the random variable $\nu$. \end{remark}
+\begin{remark} \rm Typically, rather than choose a fixed set of basis vectors $\nu^{(1)},...,\nu^{(k)}$, finite-difference algorithms choose random vectors from a spherically symmetric distribution---e.g., $\nu\sim\mathcal{N}(0,\sigma^2I_{d_{\theta}})$~\citep{spall1992multivariate,mania2018simple}.
+Our choice of a fixed basis simplifies our analysis. \end{remark}